rrbox/GameWidget/README.md

 ### Node

-Node is modifiable with the values used for SKNode parameters.
+`Node` widget is modifiable with the values used for SKNode parameters.

 ```swift
 let node = Node {